 Sending IR

-A lot can and has to be said about how to send IR signals.
+A lot can be said about how to send IR signals.
 Luckily Freescale has already done that for us in AN3053: Infrared Remote Control Techniques on MC9S08RC/RD/RE/RG Family.
 And the corresponding example code is still available from NXP.
-The code can almost be used right out of the box and provides routines for Philips RC5, Sony SIRC and NEC protocols.
+The code can be used almost right out of the box and provides routines for Philips RC5, Sony SIRC and NEC protocols.
 Only Philips RC6 is missing.

 Determining the keyboard matrix